The Jewish LobbyThe largest single-issue lobby in the USA

 Westchester Jewish Council

-White House Liaison to the Jewish Community
+White House Liaison to the Jewish Community (U.S. staff)

 William Rosenwald Family Fund